Course Details

 The University reserves the right to shortlist and interview applicants as deemed necessary.
 Candidates who are deemed to appropriately meet the above requirements will be invited to take part in on online interview as part of the application process, after which successful candidates will be offered a place on the programme.

-What to include with your application?
+What to include with your application

-• A personal statement detailing why you wish to undertake the programme and the area of research that you are interested in doing (maximum length two pages A4, 11-point font size, 1.5 line spacing).
+• A personal statement detailing why you wish to undertake the programme and the area of research that you are interested in doing (maximum length two pages A4, 11-point font size, 1.5 line spacing)

-• Qualification transcripts and certificates.
+• Qualification transcripts and certificates

 • Curriculum vitae

-• A copy of your birth certificate/passport (showing your legal name)
+• A copy of your birth certificate or passport

 • If your qualifications have been obtained in a country where English is an official language this will suffice